 There is a change in the NVM client profile.

 The nvmagent service is restarted.

-End point is rebooted/restarted.
+The endpoint is rebooted/restarted.

-The issue can be identified by observing no template found in a packet capture on the end point, or no templates for flowset in the collector logs.
+The issue can be identified by observing no template found in a packet capture on the endpoint, or no templates for flowset in the collector logs.

 Jan 20 12:48:54 csaxena-ubuntu-splunkcollector NVMCollector: no templates

 HandleReceivedIPFIX: exporter=10.150.176.167 bytes_recvd=234 totlength=234

 =================> flowsetid=258 flowsetlen=218

 Cisco always recommends the latest software version of AnyConnect at the time of use or updating.
 While choosing the AnyConnect version, please use the latest 4.7.x client or later.
 This gives the latest enhancements with respect to NVM.

 CSCva21660 - Anyconnect NVM Handles/Leak for acnvmagent.exe*32 process (fixed in 4.3 MR1).